 What is P2P?

-Algorand's network has traditionally relied on a backbone of permissioned Repeaters (previously called "Relays") to efficiently distribute data across the network.
-With the introduction of P2P, anyone can now set up a Repeater ("permissionless"), and Validators can connect to any of those Repeaters through a P2P mesh.
+Algorand's network has traditionally relied on a backbone of Repeaters (previously called "Relays") to efficiently distribute data across the network.
+New validator nodes needed to know the IP address of Repeaters in order to connect to them, either by relying on the bootstrap list provided by the Algorand Foundation, or by manually specifying the IP address of a chosen Repeater.
+With the introduction of P2P, Validators can now auto-discover Repeaters through a P2P mesh without having to rely on default bootstrap list.
 Information can now travel across many paths using a modern gossip protocol.
-The design removes the reliance on any permissioned element and keeps the network running smoothly even when parts of the internet are slow or unavailable.
+The design keeps the network running smoothly even when parts of the internet are slow or unavailable.

 Why P2P matters